MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 ## Overview

 Advanced mode allows you to use raw SQL data to define any segment.
-Advanced mode is a capability on the **Segment builder** screen that is described [here](pm-segments.md).
+Advanced mode is a capability on the **Segment builder** screen.
+To learn more, see [Segments](pm-segments.md).

 > [!IMPORTANT]
 >